shiba24/udacity-sdnd/CarND-Advanced-Lane-Lines-master/writeup_report.md

 Here I describe how to detect lane lines on single image, which will be easy to apply to the video ```project_video.mp4```

-First I show you the lane-detected image after the pipeline.
+Before explaining the pipeline in detail, I show you the lane-detected image after all the process of the pipeline.
 This frame is the same one as the former one.

 ![alt text][image2]